matzehecht/trace-it/README.md

     --precision         The precision of the measured values ('ns', 'ms' or 's').
                         Default: 'ms'.

-    --output            Output format ('stdout' or 'html').           # HTML is coming soon.
-    --outputFile        Output file name (used for html).
 ```

 The stdout output does only print some basic information: